 Due to space limitations, handling problems and security, the following materials are typically not transported via the District courier system: articles of clothing, personal articles, cartons of materials other than media materials, sports equipment, musical instruments, instructional equipment or supplies, money (checks or cash) and personal mail.
 Bulk mailing is available to schools and departments through the Materials and Stores Department.

 Employee Recognition Programs

 - 1. Teacher of the Year

 - 2. School-Related Employee of the Year

-- 3. Glenn-Howell Distinguished Minority Educator
+- 3. Glenn-Howell Distinguished Educator

-- 4. District Retirement Luncheon
+- 4. Night of Celebration (May 3, 2018)

-Southeastern Community Blood Center - www.scbcinfo.org
+OneBlood - www.oneblood.org